 The pros of outsourcing your social media

 Time!
 You get more time back in your day if you’re not spending hours a week writing content, creating graphics, scheduling posts, and responding to comments.
 Hours.
 Imagine how much money you could make, how many clients you could serve, and how many programs you could build with an extra 10 hours a month!

 Less stress.
 These little tasks (the gas for the bus) that keep leads flowing into your business are important.
 But keeping track of them all is time-consuming and stressful.
 Imagine the weight off your shoulders if someone else is taking care of those things for you and making sure they get done every week.

 Consistency.
-If you’re anything like me then posting to social media often becomes your last priority.
+If you’re anything like me, then posting to social media often becomes your last priority.
 Let’s be real.
 There are only so many hours in a day and you have to eat and sleep.
 No, seriously, you have to.
-Outsourcing this bit will make sure that it gets done every single week and your audience is always hearing something relevant so that they can stay engaged and you can stay top of mind to solve their problem.
+Outsourcing this bit will ensure that it gets done every single week and your audience is always hearing something relevant so that they can stay engaged and you can stay top of mind to solve their problem.

-I’m talking more about how to delegate in a few weeks but there are 3 things you need to remember:
+I’ll talk more about how to delegate in a few weeks, but there are 3 things you need to remember:

 - Set clear and realistic expectations.
 Don’t leave your VA hanging when it comes to exactly what you’re looking for.
 Everyone works better with clear boundaries and measures of success.
 But don’t forget to be realistic.
 VAs are not miracle workers and they cannot promise that you’ll gain 1,000 followers in one month.
 (And if they are promising that, run fast in the other direction.)

 - Don’t micromanage.
 You’ve heard about helicopter moms?
 There’s such a thing as helicopter business owners, too.
 Don’t be that person.
 No one does their best work if someone is constantly breathing down their neck.